aws-samples/aws-eda-slurm-cluster/docs/custom-amis.md

 First subscribe to the FPGA developer AMI in the [AWS Marketplace](https://us-east-1.console.aws.amazon.com/marketplace/home?region=us-east-1#/landing).
 There are 2 versions, one for [CentOS 7](https://aws.amazon.com/marketplace/pp/prodview-gimv3gqbpe57k?ref=cns_1clkPro) and the other for [Amazon Linux 2](https://aws.amazon.com/marketplace/pp/prodview-iehshpgi7hcjg?ref=cns_1clkPro).

+**Note**: The FPGA Developer AMI hasn't been ported to the latest OS versions, so it will not show up in the build file templates.

 ## Deploy or update the Cluster